afsalthaj/fp-generator/README.md

 ```

 As a quick fix to get things going, we used explicit enqueue and dequeue methods using fs2 itself and that made the app deterministic.

+## TODO
+* Integration with Scalacheck?
+Well I tried and bumped into several loopy codes, internally asking myself why would I want to..why would I want to....for composing?
+May be...
+But I will keep trying..